AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEX_CLASSModel_TagNames/INTERFACEFAMILYTYPE_STRING.md

 CAEX_CLASSModel_TagNames.INTERFACEFAMILYTYPE_STRING Field
 =========================================================
-AutomationML 2.1 APIThe TypeName of the CAEX-Element 'InterfaceClass'.
+The TypeName of the CAEX-Element 'InterfaceClass'.
 The CAEX-Wrappers are [InterfaceClassType][1] and [InterfaceFamilyType][2] for the Type.

   **Namespace:**  [Aml.Engine.CAEX][3]
   **Assembly:**  AML.Engine (in AML.Engine.dll)